JimmyMcBride/bushido-strap/README.md

 }
 ```

-> Styling inside of the wrapper keeps everything semantically contained to the specific component your working in.
+> **Note:** Styling inside of the wrapper keeps everything semantically contained to the specific component your working in.
 So only h2's and p tags inside the MyComponent wrapper will be effected.

 ## Theme Color Variables